gothic-prince/table-component-es/readme.md

 ### Introduction:

 This package was created to separate Views and Models.
+This package implements logic.
+Thus, you need create View.

+Package [`ui-package--table-component-react`](https://www.npmjs.com/package/ui-package--table-component-react) implements these models.

 ### Solutions:
 * You can use one model to create table for any frameworks.
 It can solve issue to supporting application with a few frameworks (like React and React Native).
 * Simple testing.
 * Simple extending.
 You can add or edit behavior.
-* You can override models so, to it keep settings of table.
+You can override models so, to it keep settings of table.

 ### Example: